apercova/atom-path-intellisense/README.md

 - Suggestions are provided within valid configured scope selectors on **allowed-scopes** configuration setting.
 Default value covers pretty much languages but is extensible adding more scope selectors.

   ``Note to developers``
-  > If you find any selector that cold improve this package make a pull request for default **allowed-scopes** configuration setting value.
+  > If you find any selector that could improve this package make a pull request for default **allowed-scopes** configuration setting value.

 - Escaping of single and double quotes is allowed for files and directories.
 - Path suggestions mechanism relies on providers for appropriate grammar and selectors.